moajjem04/Titanic_Streamlit/README.md

 3. `Age` : This variable is the age of the person in years.
 Only integer values are accepted and this ranges from `0` to `100`.
 4. `Is_alone` : This variable denotes whether the person is travelling alone or not.
 The options are simply `Yes` and `No`.

-The features were carefully chosen so that the user does not has any security concern.
+The features were carefully chosen so that the user does not have any security concerns.
 To my best knowledge, no data is collected via this app.

 Do check out the [app](https://survive-titanic.herokuapp.com) and have fun with it!